Frederoche/Fourier-transform/README.md

 A simple implementation of the fourier transform with:
   - The naive 2D DFT implementation
   - The 1D FFT implementation
-  - the 2D FFT based on the 1D FFT and its respective inverse
+  - The 2D FFT based on the 1D FFT and its respective inverse
-  - the butterworth lowpass filter
+  - The butterworth lowpass filter
   - Phillips spectrum
-  - it works as it is now for squared images
+  - It works as it is now for squared images

 <img src="https://github.com/Frederoche/Fourier-transform/blob/master/2DDFT/Pictures/Inversetransform.jpg" width="128">
 <img src="https://github.com/Frederoche/Fourier-transform/blob/master/2DDFT/Pictures/SpectrumForwardTransform.jpg" width="128">